EBISPOT/PEGASUS/peg-standard/docs/home.md

 sidebar_position: 1
 ---

-# 🌍 Welcome to PEG
+# 🌍 WELCOME TO PEG

 > **PEG (Predicted Effector Gene)**
 > Our mission is to make PEG reporting mroe **FAIR**